 Sample Lesson - Introduction

 Moving through history, many Old English poems can also be seen as early precursors to the dramatic monologue.
 "The Seafarer"—we're looking at you.
-This 125-line poem written by an unknown author appears in a 10th-century manuscript and features an old Seafarer traveling in exile while thinking about his home and the nature of existence.
-Just the light stuff, you know.
-The Seafarer presents his personal feelings in the form of a speech, and his performance reflects his inner emotions.
-This combination of the theatrical and the personal formed the basis for what would become the dramatic monologue in 19th-century Britain.
+This 125-line poem written by an unknown author appears in a 10th century manuscript and features an old seafarer traveling in exile while thinking about his home and the nature of existence—just the light stuff, you know.
+The Seafarer presents the speaker's personal feelings in the form of a speech, and his performance reflects his inner emotions.
+This combination of the theatrical and the personal formed the basis for what would become the dramatic monologue in 19th century Britain.

-Let's look at one example of Romantic poetry: in Wordsworth's "Tintern Abbey" (1798), the speaker reflects on his memory of rural surroundings, describing how they make him feel as he discusses the nuances of his emotional state.
-This type of poetry, which encapsulated the Romantic movement, depended on an expression of feeling rather than on tradition—Romantic poets brought in the age of individual expression as a goal in itself.
+For example in Wordsworth's "Tintern Abbey" (1798), the speaker reflects on his memory of rural surroundings, describing how they make him feel as he discusses the nuances of his emotional state.
+This type of poetry, which encapsulated the Romantic Movement, depended on an expression of feeling rather than on tradition—Romantic poets brought in the age of individual expression as a goal in itself.

 These kinds of ideals gave later poets, like Robert Browning, the freedom to explore the mind in all its psychological complexity—rather than trying to just write according to established rules for poetry form, genre, or style.

 Head on over to the readings to see how Mr. Browning changed the game.

 Sample Lesson - Reading